jrief/django-formset/docs/source/model-collections.rst

 After a submitted form has been validated, we start constructing as many models of type ``ExtendUser``, as the collections provides.
-Since we must link each form to its associated object, each sub-form contains the primary key of that object as hidden field.
+Since we must link each form to its associated object, each sub-form contains the primary key of that object as a hidden field.
 Forms which have been deleted by the user are marked for removal and will be removed from the main object.